mlcommons/policies/RESULTS_GUIDELINES.md

 ## When comparing MLPerf results, you must identify any submission differences

 When comparing results the main text, table, or figure must clearly identify any difference in version, division, category, official or unverified status, scenario or chipcount.
+When comparing Open and Closed division results any ways in which the Open result would not qualify as a Closed result must be identified.

 _SmartAI Corp achieved a score of 0.6 on the MLPerf Image Classification benchmark using a SmartCluster with 8 chips in RDI category of Closed Division which is faster than the result of 7.2 achieved by LessSmartAI Corp with 16 chips in the Available on-premise category of Closed Division_

-## When comparing MLPerf results of different divisions, one must identify any benchmark or dataset differences

-Open division and Closed division results might not be directly compatible and should not be compared without identifying ways in which the Open result does not qualify as a Closed result.
-Open division and Closed division scores may be compared for a given task provided base hardware is the same.
-When comparing Open division and Closed division submissions on different systems, comparison should not be based on mlperf score but can be based on comparing algorithmic differences such as quality metric or samples to convergence.

-Examples:

-_By increasing channel count in the network architecture, SmartAI Corp achieved an accuracy of 78% on MLPerf Image Classification benchmark using a SmartCluster with 8 chips in the Open Division which is higher than the accuracy requirement of Closed Division._

-_By modifying the benchmark network architecture to be more efficient, an 8 chip SmartCluster from SmartAI Corp achieved a score of 0.6 on the MLPerf Image Classification benchmark in the Open Division, which is faster than the result of 7.2 achieved on the same system in Closed Division._

 ## Official results must be clearly distinguished from unofficial results